-It lasted for 2 1/2 years.
-Then it lasted one more time for 7 months.
+It lasted for over 3 years.
 In the early stages of our relationship, Dan once asked me in fear, “What if this doesn’t work out for us?
 Will you feel that you have have wasted time with me?”

 I did not hesitate for a second before assuring him, “No. Not one second of it.”
 You see, I learned so much from Dan for which I am eternally grateful.
 Through him, I learned so much about myself and about love.
 He showed me how to step up my sense of adventure, how to bring truth back into my life, and how to find a beautiful balance in this chaotic world.
 I learned about adventure, pushing my physical limits, and about living in the moment.
 Why would I ever regret that?
 I learned those things, in a large part because of him, this the title “I’d Still Give My All, ‘Even Though We Break Up In the End.”
 A beautiful song by Cole Swindell inspired that title.
 Check it out.
 Cole Swindell

 Unfortunately, the trait that we each admired the most about each other turned out to be a major contributing factor to our break up.
 I admired and was so attracted to his sense of adventure and he admired and was so attracted to my commitment to my kids.
 Sometimes those two things don’t mix well.
 So instead of sadness for my loss, I have gratitude for the journey.

 Dan and I traveled a lot.
 We went to the most amazing places in our country, places I’ve never seen, places I had seen, but it all looked more beautiful with him.
 I can remember the first time this epiphany swept over me like a refreshing, rolling wave.